onepf/AppDF/specification/appds_spec_1_0.md

 Required.
 Attributes: `width`, `height`, `index`.

 A tag that describes one screenshot.
 Screenshots must be in PNG format.
-There could be several resolutions of each screenshot, they should have the same `index` attribute in that case.
-480x800 resolution must be presented for each screenshot.
+There could be several versions of each screenshot with different sizes, they should have the same `index` attribute in that case.
+480x800 size must be presented for each screenshot.
 1080x1920 (HD) and 1920x1200 (tablet) versions are recommended to have as well.
 Different stores use different screenshot sizes.
-Each store will choose one the best matching screen resolution from each screenshot group (screenshot with the same `index` attribute).
+Each store will choose one the best matching image size from each screenshot group (screenshot with the same `index` attribute).

 <table>
   <tr>